inspire-group/adv-patch-paper-list/README.md

 There are also two different defense objectives (robustness notions).

 <u>Robust prediction</u> aims to always make correct decisions (e.g., correct classification label, correct bounding box detection), even in the presence of an attacker.
+It is also often called *recovery-based defense*.

 <u>Attack detection</u>, on the other hand, only aims to detect an attack.
 If the defense detects an attack, it issues an alert and abstains from making predictions; if no attack is detected, it performs normal predictions.
 We can think of this type of defense as adding a special token "ALERT" to the model output space.